DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Related Work

 Neural networks on graphs have drawn increasing attention in recent years, which focus on learning the model based on graph-structured input~\cite{li2015gated,kipf2016semi,zhang2021gps}.
 Researchers have put efforts into exploring the feasibility of using code graph representations such as Abstract Syntax Trees (AST), Program Dependency Graphs (PDG), and Control Flow Graphs (CFG) for vulnerability detection tasks.
 The work in~\cite{allamanis2018learning} first presents how to construct graphs from source code using AST and additional control and data flows, and then uses Gated Graph Neural Networks (GGNN) to detect variable misuse bugs.
-Afterwards, Devign~\cite{devign} starts to apply GNN on CPG.
-It extracts AST, program control and data dependency from CPG to create the joint graph as the composite code representation, from which a GGNN is designed to learn the graph-level embeddings for the downstream vulnerability detection task.
-FUNDED~\cite{funded} integrates data and control flow into the AST as the code graph representation and starts to distinguish multiple code relationships when training the GGNN, which is achieved by representing the input program as multiple relation graphs.
+Afterwards, Devign~\cite{devign} utilizes four different code representations, including Abstract Syntax Tree (AST), Control Flow Graph (CFG), Data Flow Graph (DFG) and Natural Code Sequence (NCS), to construct the multi-relation code graph.
+Since Devign treats the multi-relation graph as multiple homogeneous graphs and applies Gated Graph Neural Network (GGNN) to propagate and aggregate the information among nodes in the code graphs, its capacity to encode heterogeneity is compromised compared with learning the heterogeneity attributions simultaneously.
+Apart from that, it substitutes data-related edge types with only three other relations (LastRead, LastWrite and ComputedFrom) in order to decrease the number of edge relations.
+Following the work of Devign, AMPLE~\cite{wen2023vulnerability} constructs the code graph also based on AST, CFG, DFG, and NCS.
+It further simplifies the code graph through a set of manually defined rules, from which adjacent nodes and their edges are merged with the aim of reducing the total number of nodes and edges in the graphs.
+AMPLE then employs the graph convolutional network module to fuse heterogeneous information of the graph to update node embeddings.
+FUNDED~\cite{funded} integrates data and control flow into the AST as the extended-AST and starts to distinguish multiple code relationships when training the GGNN, which is achieved by representing the input program as multiple relation graphs.
 DeepWukong~\cite{deepwukong} combines the CFG and PDG to generate a refined subgraph called XFG for the program, and adopts three different GNNs to test the performance for bug prediction.
-Existing research mainly relies on adopting homogeneous graph learning techniques, from which types of nodes and edges are discarded, making it infeasible to represent heterogeneous structures.
-However, we argue that the graph representations of codes convey rich semantic and logical information reflected in a variety of node/edge types and are intrinsic to the characteristics of heterogeneous graphs~\cite{wang2022survey}.
-This motivates us to conduct this pioneering study of heterogeneous graph learning which is shown later to improve over these state-of-the-art.
+MVD, on the other hand, only focuses on memory-related vulnerabilities by using a pruned code graph composed of a Program Dependency Graph (PDG) and a Call Graph (CG)~\cite{cao2022mvd}.
+It utilizes Flow-Sensitive Graph Neural Network (FS-GNN) to aggregate edge embeddings into the node embeddings by simply summing up the connected edges of different types, impairing MVD’s capacity to encode heterogeneity.
+DeepVD~\cite{wang2023deepvd} leverages three types of class-separation features at different levels of the code structure, including statement types, Exception Flow Graph (EFG) and Post-Dominator Tree (PDT), to which Label-GCN is applied to encode the code graph representation.
+However, DeepVD encompasses only the control flow edges that describe the execution order of code statements and lacks the data flow dependencies in the code graph.